 During 2008, the Company announced a transformation effort centered on productivity initiatives that will provide additional flexibility to invest for growth.
-The initiatives are expected to impact a number of areas and include aggressively managing operating expenses supported by lean techniques; redesigning key processes to drive standardization and effectiveness; better leveraging our size and scale; and driving savings in indirect costs through the implementation of a "procure-to-pay" program.
+The initiatives are expected to impact a number of areas and include aggressively managing operating expenses supported by lean techniques;

-The Company has incurred total pretax expenses of approximately \$212 million related to these productivity initiatives since they commenced in the first quarter of 2008.
-These expenses have been recorded in the line item other operating charges in our consolidated statements of income and impacted the Eurasia and Africa, Europe, North America, Pacific and Corporate operating segments.
+The Company has incurred total pretax expenses of approximately \$247 million related to these productivity initiatives since they commenced in the first quarter of 2008.
+These expenses have been recorded in the line item other operating charges and impacted the Eurasia and Africa, Europe, North America, Pacific and Corporate operating segments.
 Other direct costs included both internal and external costs associated with the development, communication, administration and implementation of these initiatives.
 The Company currently expects the total cost of these initiatives to be approximately \$500 million and anticipates recognizing the remainder of the costs by the end of 2011.

-The following table summarizes the balance of accrued expenses related to productivity initiatives and the changes in the accrued amounts as of and for the three months ended April 2, 2010 (in millions):
+The following table summarizes the balance of accrued expenses related to productivity initiatives and the changes in the accrued amounts as of and for the three months ended July 2, 2010 (in millions):